devmyfriend/front-erp/src/commons/ui/modals/productKeyModal-README.md

 ## Dependencies

-This component requires SweetAlert2 to be included in your project.
+This component requires SweetAlert2 to be included in the project.